-67 Research Council Corner (Continued) ECONOMIST'S EDGE Searching for Asymmetry: The Case of Crude Oil 39 By Bluford Putnam, Ph.D., Chief Economist, CME Group and Member of the JPMCC's Research Council This article notes how one can gain considerable insights into market behavior by searching for asymmetry and irregularities in patterns in the price discovery process and uses the crude oil market as an example.
-The article is based on the author's keynote presentation at the JPMCC's 2021 international August commodities symposium.
-Research Digest Article Extreme Price Co-movement of Commodity Futures and Industrial Production Growth: An Empirical Evaluation 55 By Xiaoqian Wen, Ph.D., Southwestern University of Finance and Economics, China; Yuxin Xie, of Finance and Economics, China; Yuxin Xie, Ph.D., Southwestern University of Finance and Economics, China; and Athanasios A. Pantelous, Ph.D., Monash University, Australia; and Edited by Ana-Maria Fuertes, Ph.D., Bayes Business School, City, University of London (U.K.) and Associate Editor of the GCARD.
-This article studies whether the extreme price co-movement of commodity futures can be exploited to anticipate future industrial production (IP) growth.
+Research Council Corner (Continued) ECONOMIST'S EDGE Searching for Asymmetry: The Case of Crude Oil 39 By Bluford Putnam, Ph.D., Chief Economist, CME Group and Member of the JPMCC's Research Council This article notes how one can gain considerable insights into market behavior by searching for asymmetry and irregularities in patterns in the price discovery process and uses the crude oil market as an example.
+The article is based on the author's keynote presentation at the JPMCC's August 2021 international commodities symposium.
+Research Digest Article Extreme Price Co-movement of Commodity Futures and Industrial Production Growth: An Empirical Evaluation By Xiaoqian Wen, Ph.D., Southwestern University of Finance and Economics, China; Yuxin Xie, Ph.D., Southwestern University of Finance and Economics, China; and Athanasios A. Pantelous, Ph.D., Monash University, Australia; and Edited by Ana-Maria Fuertes, Ph.D., Bayes Business School, City, University of London (U.K.) and Associate Editor of the GCARD This article studies whether the extreme price co-movement of commodity futures can be exploited to anticipate future industrial production (IP) growth.
 For this purpose, an empirical model is estimated to derive a measure that characterizes upside and downside price extremes.
 The derived price extremes are shown to be positively associated with IP growth over the next quarter.
 The findings further suggest the presence of an asymmetry: the association corresponding to downside extremes is robust whereas that of upside extremes is weaker.
 The findings reinforce the informational friction theory as well as those financial studies that emphasize downside risk in financial markets.
-Editorial Advisory Board Analyses The Smile of the Volatility Risk Premia60By Ilia Bouchouev, Ph.D., Managing Partner, Pentathlon Investments and Member of the GCARD's Editorial Advisory Board and Brett Johnson, Vice President, Cboe Global Markets The paper presents selected results from the comprehensive study of the volatility risk premium (VRP) in the oil market.
+Editorial Advisory Board Analyses The Smile of the Volatility Risk Premia 60 By Ilia Bouchouev, Ph.D., Managing Partner, Pentathlon Investments and Member of the GCARD's Editorial Advisory Board and Brett Johnson, Vice President, Choe Global Markets The paper presents selected results from the comprehensive study of the volatility risk premium (VRP) in the oil market.
 We introduce the smile of VRP that represents variation in profitability and risk of this systematic strategy across option moneyness and maturities.
 We identify the structural break in VRP evolution over time driven by behavioral changes among producer hedgers and the securitization of the strategy by financial institutions.
-Gold and Bitcoin - A Short Study of Two Carbon Impacts Gillis Björk Danielsen, Senior Portfolio Manager, APG Asset Management, The Netherlands and Member of the GCARD's Editorial Advisory Board In this article, the author shares an approximate analysis of the emissions internalized into gold and bitcoin.
+Gold and Bitcoin - A Short Study of Two Carbon Impacts 67 By Gillis Björk Danielsen, Senior Portfolio Manager, APG Asset Management, The Netherlands and Member of the GCARD's Editorial Advisory Board In this article, the author describes how to compare the emissions from bitcoin and gold.
 The calculations are based on the relevant emissions from production, without delving into later lifecycle emissions.
 The goal is to give investors useful "rules of thumb" for understanding the orders of magnitude at play.
+55 75